IAmLokken/DeepDungeonOverlay/overlay/docs/en/SCORE.md

 ### Calculations for Heaven-on-High

->Bonus for reaching the last floor.
-This is different from completion bonus as you keep this even if you duty fail on the last floor
+>Bonus for reaching the last floor (This is different from completion bonus as you keep this even if you duty fail on the last floor.):

 +`` If CurrentFloorNumber == 100 -> DutyClearFailed * 50 ``

->Floor 30 boss is worth an additional 450.
-Additionally the first boss of the run is worth 50 less
+>Floor 30 boss is worth an additional 450 and the first boss of the run is worth 50 less:

 +`` DutyClearFailed * 400 ``

->We currently apply a 'bandaid' score reduction on floor 30 scorecards if the run starts at floor 1
+>We currently apply a 'bandaid' score reduction on floor 30 scorecards if the run starts at floor 1:

 +`` If FloorDifference == 30 -> -1000 ``

->320k bonus for duty complete
+>320k bonus for duty complete:

 +`` If CurrentFLoorNumber == 100 -> DutyClearFailed * 3200 ``